If you have a pelvic infection, get infections easily, or have certain

-Skyla is a hormone-releasing IUD that is over 99% effective at preventing pregnancy for up to 3 years.
+Skyla is an IUD that releases a low dose of hormones and is over 99% effective at preventing pregnancy for up to 3 years.

 No daily pills, monthly refills, or trips to the pharmacy.
-You should make sure Skyla is in place with a simple monthly check.
+You should make sure Skyla is in place with a monthly thread check.
 Your healthcare provider can show you how

 Made of soft, flexible plastic

-Completely reversible and can be removed by your OB/GYN at any time if you change your mind, so you can try to get pregnant right away
+Reversible and can be removed by your healthcare provider at any time if you change your mind, so you can try to get pregnant right away

-Skyla is FDA-approved and can be used whether or not you have had a child.
+Skyla is FDA-approved and can be used whether or not you have given birth to a child.
 It is available by prescription only.

 How does Skyla work?

-Skyla releases small amounts of a progestin hormone locally into your uterus at a slow and continuous rate.
+Skyla releases a progestin hormone locally into your uterus at a slow and continuous rate.
 It is estrogen-free and works continuously for up to 3 years.